rveciana/rveciana.github.io/content/posts/svelte/2021-04-25-migrating-jekyll-to-svelte.md

 - Prism has to detect the language.
 The problem is that by default it doesn't include Python and I didn't find the way to do it in Svelte (instructions are for babel).
 Using the Javascript hightlighting for python doesn't give a bad result.
 - HTML entities give some problems, so I had to replace them.
 Maybe there's a better way...

+## Deploying

+To make things faster I didn't want to change my GitHub hosting with gh-pages.
+To upload a site there, a repo with the name *username.github.io* has to be created.
+With Jekyll is cool because you can upload your Jekyll code directly there and GitHub creates the static site directly.
+In this case, we have the html and this is what has to go there, while the site code can go either in another branch or another repo (my option).

+To make the custom domain work, a file called *CNAME* with the domain as the content must be in the *static* folder.

 ## Links

+- [Blog code repo][blogcode]
 - [Blogspot blog][blogspot]
 - [Migrating from Jekyll to Nextjs][nextjs]
 - [svelte-kit][svelte-kit]